learning-zone/react-basics/README.md

 **5. Virtualizing Long Lists**

 In order to address the issue with our long chat feed, the React team recommends a technique called windowing.
 This technique only renders the portion of the list that is visible to the user (+/- a given offset) in order to reduce the time to render.
 As the user scrolls, new list items are retrieved and rendered. `react-window` and `react-virtualized` are two libraries that provide components to help with list virtualization.

+**6. Use the Production Build:**

+React\'s production build improves react apps performance.
+The file size of the production build is significantly smaller, which means that the page loads faster as the browser has to download, parse, and execute fewer elements.

 **Reference:**